-EXAMPLE 1: Opening of Act II, Scene 4, 152/4/1-152/5/6.
+EXAMPLE 1: Opening of Act II, Scene 4, 152/4/1-152/5/6 (mm.
+1462-1473)

-► The ANNUNCIATION OF DEATH Leitmotiv, the initial appearance of which is shown in reduction in ► Example 2,3 appears no fewer than nine times throughout the excerpt.
+► The ANNUNCIATION OF DEATH Leitmotiv, the initial appearance of which is shown in reduction in \blacktriangleright Example 2, appears no fewer than nine times throughout the excerpt.
 Most important for our purposes are the three descending semitones labeled x, y, and z.